Force Crag Mine

 The working environment was harsh at Force Crag, huge amounts of water flow through the mine most of the time.
 In 1990 a collapse occurred at zero level.
 Water and debris built up behind the collapse which could not be removed causing the mine to finally close.

-We open the processing mill on five days every year, contact us for the latest arrangements.
+We open the processing mill on five days every year, contact us or see the link at the top of the page to all our events for the latest arrangements.